dganzella/playdateChainSequencer/README.md

 ## how it works

 The usage is very simple.
-There are only 3 types of actions: Delay, Call and Progress
+There are only 3 types of **Actions**: Delay, Call and Progress

 **Delay** is used to add a time delay to the chain